conery/dexter/docs/tut_regexp.md

 # Import Regular Expressions

-Now that we have postings based on the CSV records from our bank and credit card we're ready to start combining them into full transactions.
-To do that we'll use Dexter's `pair` command.
+The next step in the workflow is to "pair" the postings we just imported.
+Dexter uses pattern matching rules as a key part of this process.
+So before we run the `pair` command we have to load the patterns into the database.

+> _The pattern matching rules for the tutorial are in a file named `regexp.csv`.
+You do not need to make any changes to this file, but you can open it with a text editor while you are reading the examples shown below._

 ## A Pairing Example

-As an example of what we want that command to do, consider one of the postings created by importing the checking account data:
+As an example of what we want the `pair` command to do, consider one of the postings created by importing the checking account data:
 ```plain
 2024-04-24     -$15.00   visa   NEWMAN'S FISH COMPANY       #unpaired
 ```